David-Liu-Again/fliu5044-tracker/README.md

 <br>

 Some basic styling was applied to the app, for faster debugging and iteration.
 Moods and artists could now be added to songs via the form.
 Whilst testing out the form, I realised that users could get away with submitting a form without inputting an artist, since the functionality for adding artist names was more than simple text input.
 I had to manually check (with JavaScript) that the user had input an artist name when they submitted the form, which is something that probably applies to any custom form input system.

-Also, following feedback on my proposed design for the app, I decided to drastically change the layout of the app.
+Also, following feedback on my proposed design for the app, I decided to change the layout.
 Previously, the "Add New Song" form and the list of songs were two sections of one long webpage.
 Users had to scroll up and down to access the form or view a particular song in the list, which was time-consuming.
 So, I turned the form into a modal pop-up that could be accessed anywhere, from the button fixed to the bottom right of the screen.
 This will make the user experience more efficient.

 ### Iteration 3 - Cleaning it up
 This stage was all about applying CSS styles to make the web app look professional.
 I opted for a dark, subtle colour palette, inspired by the Spotify interface.